ther0ok1eboy/ther0ok1eboy.github.io/_posts/2020-02-17-Domain-for-github.md

 ---
 layout: post
-title: Give your github a personal domain
+title: Give your Github a personal domain
-date:  2020-02-17
+categories: [Github]
+Description: How to give your Github a personal domain
-tags: Github
+keywords: Github Domain
+mermaid: false
+sequence: false
+flow: false
+mathjax: false
+mindmap: false
+mindmap2: false
 ---

+Description: How to give your Github a personal domain

-### Introduction
+## Introduction

 If you put your personal website into github page, you may suffer some problems.
 Such as the speeds of accessing website, modify difficulty and the original github domain is so long.
 I think make you most painful is the access speeds(Due to the github servers are setted in abroad, the speeds have been limited).
 OK, let's increase its speeds together.

-### Prerequisite
+## Requirement

 - This tutorial is base on you have got a github website like that [http://jasonsorria.github.io](http://blog.coolshark.xyz/) and a international domain.
 - In this test, i will use my github website to teach you how to add a new domain.

-### Quick start
+## Quick start

 - Clone your repositories to local: `git clone https://github.com/JasonSorria/JasonSorria.github.io && cd JasonSorria.github.io/`